aniket-raikwar-dev/advanced-javascript/README.md

 - it is a main topic of javascript.
 How it actually working for a different variables and functions.
 - So, it gives a good idea of Hoisting.

+# Promises
+- It is very main topic in Javascript.
+- It work totally like a real world promises that is explained in whole section.

+# Destructure
+- Without learning Destructuring its going hard to work with an react and node.
+- it is very important part of future aspect.

+# Template Literals
+- It is also confusing for a beginner but trust me it is one of the easiest topic in whole JavaScript.

 # Spread & Rest Operator
 - it has this method also with an good examples.